lmceobitch/lmceobitch/README.md

 Hey there!
 I'm Michael

 I'm a 15-year-old Software Engineer.
 I write scripts in C, software in Python and, Backend projects in Java.
+Im currently developing a crypto wallet app.
 By day, I pretend to understand the universe.
 By night, I write Python scripts and software to automate myself out of doing actual work.
 When I'm not coding, I'm usually crashing helicopters in GTA V Online or doomscrolling.

 <br clear="left"/>